JuliaHEP/ROOT.jl/README.md

 # Usage

-SHort examples are given under the `example` directory.
+Short examples are given under the `example` directory.
 In general, the use pattern is very similar to PyROOT.
 One should keep in mind that every `TObject` in julia is a pointer to an object allocated on the heap.

 ## TTrees
 Support tabular data storage.